quarkslab/irma/docs/automated/index.rst

 .. code-block:: bash

     $ git clone https://github.com/quarkslab/irma
+    $ cd irma/ansible

 Predefined Environments
 -----------------------

-There are 2 different IRMA setups available:
+There are 2 different IRMA setups available.
+Dev/Testing will be installed in one or multiple virtual machines while production could be used to install IRMA on physical machines or virtual machines already setup:

 .. toctree::
     development-env.rst